chimurai/http-proxy-middleware/README.md

 ### `logger` (Object)

 Configure a logger to output information from http-proxy-middleware: ie. `console`, `winston`, `pino`, `bunyan`, `log4js`, etc...

+Only `info`, `warn`, `error` are used internally for compatibility across different loggers.

+If you use `winston`, make sure to enable interpolation: <https://github.com/winstonjs/winston#string-interpolation>

 See also logger recipes ([recipes/logger.md](https://github.com/chimurai/http-proxy-middleware/blob/master/recipes/logger.md)) for more details.